huggingface/transformers/CONTRIBUTING.md

    **do not** work on the `master` branch.

-4. Set up a development environment by running in a virtual environment:
+4. Set up a development environment by running the following command in a virtual environment:

    ```bash
    $ pip install -r requirements-dev.txt